 OaaS means operations-as-a-service, an abbreviation that plays off the widely known term for the recurring revenue model of SaaS, software-as-a-service.

 Rather than go after large-scale price-driven outsourcing deals, you could look for opportunities that allow you to niche on what you can do better than other providers, and the client doing it themselves internally.

 Keep in mind that most of the top tier BPM firms now need to sell a minimum of 25 seats into a client to make the sales cycle and overheads worthwhile; their ideal minimum is 100 seats.

-Whereas you can start at two seats and start to achieve the four strategic advantages (see above) that emerged for Accenture.
+You can start at two seats to achieve the strategic advantages that emerged for Accenture.

 Even if you only place two people into a client delivering on a niche part of their operations, you can then offer that service globally to other clients, thereby achieving scale and ROI.